 So, is anybody actually making any of these vehicles you can buy and claim the tax credit?

 Well, as of 2010, 14 manufacturers had vehicles that qualify for credits under the IRS credits for electric vehicles then.
-Here's the current IRS Qualified Electric Vehicle Credit form for your return, and the current list of qualified vehicles (up to 2019 tax year).
+Here's the current IRS Qualified Electric Vehicle Credit form (as of December 2023) for your return, and the current list of qualified vehicles (up to 2019 tax year).
 (Sorry, it's the IRS, things staledate fast there.)

-In Canada, where we invented the LSV, there are no tax credits for them.
-As of May 1, 2019, there is a federal tax credit of up to $5,000 for a street-legal plug-in vehicle which excludes LSVs.
+In Canada, where we invented the NEV / LSV as currently defined, there are no tax credits for them.
+As of May 1, 2019, there is a Canadian federal tax credit of up to $5,000 for a street-legal plug-in vehicle which excludes LSVs.
 Additional provincial credits in Quebec and British Columbia.
 Ontario's EV incentive was removed by the Doug Ford government in 2019.

 Now, aren't you glad you stumbled across this page?
 Econogics, we love EVs, and we're here to help.